 Frequently Asked Questions (FAQ)

 Gently brush the wrap over with a soapy dishcloth/brush/wand (whatever you use) and rinse under cold water.
-Use a gentle hand soap rather then detergent.
+Use a gentle hand soap rather than harsh detergent.
 Air dry, or blot carefully with a tea towel, then store.
-Keep your Apiwraps rolled up next to the tea towels in a drawer or in a pretty container on the bench.
+Keep your Apiwraps rolled or folded up next to the tea towels in a drawer or in a pretty container on the bench.

 With proper care and attention to avoiding greasy or acidic foods, Apiwraps will last around a year.
 Every month or two it is a good idea to refresh your Apiwrap by placing it on a baking tray in the sun for the afternoon.
 This can also be done quickly using a hairdryer.
 This process will maintain a smooth and supple surface on your Apiwrap.